The online abstract submission is now closed. Authors will be notified of the status of their abstract(s) by 15 September 2018.

 - Abstracts will only be considered for presentation if they are not published or submitted for presentation elsewhere.

-- Abstract presenters must be registered for RHINA 2019 and pay the registration fee for attendance at the scientific session.
+- Abstract presenters must be registered for FAAM 2018 and pay the registration fee for attendance at the scientific session.

 Notification of Acceptance

-Notification of acceptance or rejection of the abstract will be sent to the corresponding author of the abstract by end of January 2019.
+Notification of acceptance or rejection of the abstract will be sent to the corresponding author of the abstract by 10 July 2018 and by 25 September 2018 for the late breaking abstract submissions.

-The corresponding author receives all information concerning the abstract.
-The corresponding author is responsible for informing all other co-authors of the status of the abstract.
+The corresponding author receives all information concerning the abstract and is responsible for informing all other co-authors of the status of the abstract.

 All abstract presenters will be asked to reconfirm their attendance after receiving the notification.
 If you do not reconfirm your abstract presentation, register and pay the registration fee before the given deadline, your abstract will be removed from the programme.